SonGohanMetin2/jstacg/README.md

 Copying
 ======
-The JSTACG code is released as Open Source under the GNU GPL v3 license.
+The JSTACG code is released as free software under the GNU GPL v3 license.

 Contacts
 ======